hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
-Now, if we add a pattern definition to every implementor of the Effect interface...
+Now, if all implementors of the Effect interface would become Records...
 ...the switch expression could look like this.
-(I'm too lazy to fix the arrow alignment here, sorry about that.)
+(We're too lazy to fix the arrow alignment here, sorry about that.)

 But we can see that the benefits are quickly increasing!
 For example with `Reverb` and `Tremolo`: we no longer have to call each getter separately.